 There is more than the communion of bodies when bread is broken and wine drunk. –m.f.k. fisher

-In the spring of our first year in Taiwan, we went on a picnic where the alignment of people, place, and food replicated this kind of perfection.
-More importantly, our young daughter’s understanding of the communal spirit created when food is shared in good company began there on a grassy hillside.
+In the spring of our first year in Taiwan, we went on a picnic where the alignment of people, place, and food replicated Fisher’s kind of perfection.
+More importantly, our young daughter began to understand the communal spirit created when food is shared in good company.

 Yangmingshan is the national park north of Taipei.
 It was typically crowded on weekends with cooped up city people seeking fresh air, hiking trails, flowers and greenery.
 Friends Maddy and Cabby knew of an area in the park where water buffalo grazed freely and people were few.
 They organized a picnic in Buffalo Meadows on a late afternoon.
 We were four adults and three young children.

-From the parking area, we hiked uphill in a cloud so dense it moistened our hair and skin with droplets of water.
-At the top of the trail, the landscape turned sunny and green with views all around.
+From the parking area we hiked uphill in a cloud so dense it moistened our hair and skin with droplets of water.
+At the top of the trail the landscape turned sunny and green with views all around.
 The soft grass was picnic perfect.
 Out of a backpack came a Frisbee and the men organized play on the hillside.
-Lara and Liza tired of running after a frisbee they could not catch.
+Lara and Liza tired of running after a frisbee they couldn’t catch.
 They tried to follow a slow moving water buffalo.
 He wandered on.